• S&P 500: 5611.85 +30.91 +0.55%

 How to Evaluate a Taco Bell Net Lease

-In order to ensure that your Taco Bell NNN lease pans out, you’ll need to make sure that the property you’re investing in meets the requirements that Taco Bell looks for in its locations – high-visibility storefronts with room for at least one drive-thru window.
-That will help keep your property occupied so that you continue getting p
+In order to ensure that your Taco Bell NNN investment pans out, you’ll need to make sure that the property you’re investing in meets the requirements that Taco Bell looks for in its locations – high-visibility storefronts with room for at least one drive-thru window.
+This will ensure that you keep your property occupied, which means you’ll continue getting paid.

 Fortunately, most NNN lease tenants like Taco Bell are larger companies with strong balance sheets, so you can count on your payments arriving on time each month.
 You won’t be chasing down tenants to get your hands on your next check.